Jesuit College Preparatory School of Dallas: Lawsuits

 In October 2019 a former student sued the school after alleging that the school's former president, Patrick Koch, sexually abused him.
 Two other lawsuits against the school alleging abuse by Koch where filed in August and September 2019 as well.
 Koch, who died in 2006, is among those named on the Diocese of Dallas' list of "credibly accused" clergy.
+In 2022 a lawsuit alleging deceased Fr.
+Donald Dickerson of sexually assaulting John Doe in 1978 in a religious trip to Mobile Alabama.
+The president of Jesuit Dallas College Prep asked him to be relieved of his duty, however did not report him to law enforcement authority.

 Campus

 The 34 acre school campus is located on Inwood Road in North Dallas, Texas, adjacent to St. Rita Catholic School, south-west of the intersection of the Dallas North Tollway and Interstate 635 (LBJ Freeway).

 Extracurricular activities

 Athletics

 Jesuit in Dallas and Strake Jesuit in Houston are the only private schools in Texas that compete in the University Interscholastic League (UIL), the athletic and extracurricular governing body for the state's public and charter schools.
 Jesuit currently competes in District 9-6A, the state's largest classification.

 Jesuit teams have won 113 team state championships dating back to 1954.
 Most of the titles were won as members of the Texas Christian Interscholastic League (TCIL), a precursor to the Texas Association of Private and Parochial Schools (TAPPS) of which Jesuit was a member until 2000.

 In 2010, the Jesuit Dallas soccer team, which finished the year 25-0-0 and was ranked No. 1 in the nation according to ESPN FAB 50 and the NSCAA, became the first private school team in the history of the state to capture a UIL championship.
 The historic 2010 team was declared "National Champions" by ESPN FAB 50 after winning 17 of its 25 games against teams ranked Top 50 in the nation according to the FAB 50 poll.
 Additionally, the team scored 67 goals, conceded 7, and boasted a roster consisting of 10 players that went on to play college soccer (with 8 of them playing NCAA Division 1).
 Dallas Jesuit won their second soccer state title in 2016–17.

 The School also competes in sports outside of the UIL's jurisdiction.
-Ice hockey has won six state titles (1998, 2008, 2013, 2015, 2019, 2020), rugby has captured three Texas Rugby Union State Championship (2001, 2010, 2015), and cycling won the Texas High School Cycling League State Road Championships in 2015.
+Ice hockey has won six state titles (1998, 2008, 2013, 2015, 2019, 2020, 2021, 2022, 2023, 2024) rugby has captured six Texas Rugby Union State Championship (2001, 2010, 2015, 2021, 2023, 2024), and cycling won the Texas High School Cycling League State Road Championships in 2015.
 Following its third state crown in 2013, Jesuit hockey became the first program in the state of Texas to be invited to the USA Hockey High School National Championships.
 Since 1996, Jesuit's Lacrosse team has advanced to the state Division I semi-finals 13 times, reached the state championship six times and won titles in 2016, 2017 and 2021.